 Pull up on the latch plate to make sure it is secure.
-If the belt is not long enough, see Safety Belt Extender on page 3-18.

 Position the release button on the buckle so that the safety belt could be quickly unbuckled if necessary.

 If equipped with a shoulder belt height adjuster, move it to the height that is right for you.
 See "Shoulder Belt Height Adjuster" later in this section for instructions on use and important safety information.